Perception Test: A Diagnostic Benchmark for Multimodal Video Models: Computational tasks and baseline results in the

-{\textbf{Object tracking:}} We report baseline results using the SiamFC model~\cite{bertinetto2016fully} (UniTrack~\cite{wang2021different} implementation).
-SiamFC was chosen due to its high-performance on a number of single-object tracking benchmarks when running in zero-shot setting~\cite{fan2021lasot}.
-The results for the different categories of objects (involved in actions or in sounds, etc) are included in Table~\ref{tab:box-results}, aggregated based on camera motion.
+\textbf{Object tracking:} The overall performance of SiamFC~\cite{bertinetto2016fully} (UniTrack~\cite{wang2021different} implementation) on our benchmark confirms the findings from~\cite{fan2021lasot} that simple Siamese trackers are better when probed zero-shot than more complex recent trackers, \eg Stark tracker~\cite{Yan2021LearningST} obtains 0.56 mean IoU on the \pt\ vs 0.67 for SiamFC.
+Even for SiamFC, the tracking performance drops when the camera and/or the objects are moving.
+The results for the different categories of objects (involved in actions or in sounds, etc.) are included in Table~\ref{tab:box-results}, aggregated based on camera motion.

-{\textbf{Point tracking:}} We report baseline results using a TAP-Net model~\cite{doersch2022tapvid} trained on Kubric~\cite{greff2022kubric} and transferred zero-shot.
-The model operates on 256x256 resolution (aspect ratio is not preserved) and consumes the whole video directly.
-Table~\ref{tab:point-results} shows the results.
-As expected, both moving points and points seen through a moving camera are considerably harder to track.

-{\textbf{Temporal action localisation:}} We obtained baseline results for temporal action localisation using ActionFormer~\cite{zhang2022actionformer} with different pretrained features: TSP video features from~\cite{alwassel2021tsp} pre-trained on ActivityNet, MMV audio features from~\cite{alayrac2020self} pre-trained on AudioSet, and a multimodal input by concatenating the video and audio features.
-We trained the transformer blocks and the classification and regression heads to accommodate for the number of classes included in our dataset.
-The resulting mean average precision is included in Table~\ref{tab:action-sounds-map}, top.
-The baseline struggles mostly with rare action classes and pretend actions, which are confused with their non-pretend counterpart class.
-Using only the audio modality leads to very poor performance, whereas using multimodal inputs does not increase the performance significantly.
-More details are given in the appendix.

-{\textbf{Temporal sound localisation:}} We use the same model architecture and pre-trained features as above.
-We trained from scratch the transformer blocks and the classification and regression heads.
-For both training and evaluation, we keep only 11 sound classes, excluding the classes corresponding to indistinguishable sounds (\eg \textit{Other:background}, \textit{Other:human}), as they hinder learning.
-The resulting mean average precision is included in Table~\ref{tab:action-sounds-map}, bottom.
-The best performance is obtained when features from both modalities are used as input.
-More details are included in the appendix.